Indictment Of Russian Officers Puts Pressure On Trump At Putin Summit

 But the president indicated he did not expect much progress on the issue.
 "I will absolutely bring that up," Trump told reporters.
 "I don't think you'll have any 'Gee, I did it.
 I did it.
 You got me.'"

-Critics said they were sceptical Trump would press the issue at all, despite the indictments.
+Critics said they were skeptical Trump would press the issue at all, despite the indictments.

 "Even with today's news, we can expect Trump to raise Putin's attack on our democracy in a passing, perfunctory way before again taking - or at least claiming to take - Putin's denials at face value," said Ned Price, a former national security council spokesman for President Barack Obama.